The Dalles, Oregon: American settlement

+20th and 21st centuries

 Construction of The Dalles Dam in 1957 submerged the Long Narrows and Celilo Falls.

 In 1963, Ken Kesey's novel One Flew Over the Cuckoo's Nest was published featuring the narrator, Chief, who is from The Dalles.

 In 1970, the Bonneville Power Administration opened the Celilo Converter Station near the northern terminus of the Pacific DC Intertie which sends 3,100 megawatts of electricity to Los Angeles.

 In 1982, a curly-coated kitten was born on a farm in The Dalles owned by Linda and Dick Koehl.
 The Koehls used this kitten and her offspring to develop a new breed of cat called the LaPerm, which went on to become a popular, established, championship pedigree cat breed around the world.

 In 1984, The Dalles was the site of the first and single largest bioterrorism attack in United States history.

 In 1986, Penalty Phase, a film starring Peter Strauss and Melissa Gilbert, was filmed in and around The Dalles.

 In 2018, Terry A. Davis, creator of the TempleOS operating system, walked from Portland, Oregon to The Dalles in three days via the Columbia River Gorge.
 There, he was struck by a train and died at the age of 48.